If you use GIFs in your knowledge base, most browsers will start playing GIFs as soon as the page they're in loads.

 Setup

-There is no way to do this natively within KnowledgeOwl, but you may use a great little plugin called FreezeFrame.
+There is no way to do this natively within KnowledgeOwl, but you can use a great little plugin called FreezeFrame, which we use in this example.
 Follow these steps:

 With your snippet created, you can:

-• Add your snippet into individual articles with GIFs you'd like to receive this treatment.
+- Add your snippet into individual articles with GIFs you'd like to receive this treatment.
+Refer to Single article use to use the snippet this way.

-• Add your snippet to your overall Article Custom HTML template so it's applied to all articles.
+- Add your snippet to your overall Article Custom HTML template so it's applied to all articles.
+Refer to All articles to use the snippet this way.

-FreezeFrame has a number of other options, including an overlay icon, the option to have to click to start/stop, and more (see their sample page for more info).
+FreezeFrame has a number of other options, including an overlay icon, the option to have to click to start/stop, and more (refer to their sample page for more info).

 Single article use

-If you'd only like to apply Freeze Frame to articles where you use it:
+If you'd only like to apply Freeze Frame to specific articles:

 Any GIFs in this article will now get the Freeze Frame treatment you used.